treytomes/rlox/README.md

 - Equalness:
     - NaN is not equal to anything.
 - The result of the last expression will be automatically returned to the user.
-- The last statement need not end with a semicolon.
+- The last statement in any block (or program) need not end with a semicolon.
 - String escape sequences for: \n, \r, \t, \", \\
 - Variable declarations are allowed anywhere, just like any other statement.
 - Expressions can be delimited by commas, which incidentally causes them to function just like semicolons.